snakypy/zshpower/README.md

 `ZSHPower` stores some information in a database (SQLite 3) to obtain better performance and speed in the display of data.
 This data is currently the versions of the applications that `ZSHPower` shows on the console.
 Before, `ZSHPower` showed this information in real time, but it compromised performance and display time.

-With that, every time you update the program you work on, you need to synchronize.
+With that, every time you update the program you work on (or even the entire system), you need to synchronize.
 To synchronize you have two options, the first is manual and the other automatically using a task scheduler, such as [Cronie](https://github.com/cronie-crond/cronie/).

 ### Sync manually: